anshumanv/awesome-anime-sources/README.md

 ### NOTE:

-* Free anime websites are always incorporating with copyright claims, file an issue if a broken link is encountered.
+* Free anime websites are always struggling with copyright claims, file an issue if a broken link is encountered.
 * I am NOT in any way promoting the use of free anime websites.